Remote Collaborative Networking Tools for Virtual Dance Creation: AWDC’s Otmo and Goldsmiths Mocap Streamer

 Project partners: Goldsmiths University of London, Alexander Whitley Dance Company

-The collaboration is one of seven projects supported by the XR Network+ round two Embedded R&D funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+This collaboration is one of seven projects supported by the Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Categories: Performance, Research, Technology